Federal Response

 Youth & Young Adults

 Equitable access to educational and career pathways requires prioritizing the well-being and holistic needs of young people, creating a cascading positive impact.
-This will ensure more youth engage in learning and development opportunities, support young people in managing multiple responsibilities and roles within their family and community, increase enrollment and completion rates for college and career pathways and empower young people to make progress toward their dreams. • Transgender Youth
+This will ensure more youth engage in learning and development opportunities, support young people in managing multiple responsibilities and roles within their family and community, increase enrollment and completion rates for college and career pathways and empower young people to make progress toward their dreams. • Federal Budget: Youth & Young Adults

 Economic Inclusion

 When people increase their financial wellbeing, it benefits everyone.
-An abundance of income and assets can put goals like home ownership within reach, empower individuals to further their education, improve mental and physical health, foster upward mobility and break cycles of intergenerational poverty. • Massachusetts Economy
+An abundance of income and assets can put goals like home ownership within reach, empower individuals to further their education, improve mental and physical health, foster upward mobility and break cycles of intergenerational poverty. • Federal Budget: Economic Inclusion and Wellbeing • CFPB Update

 Other Resources